 “I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, and what is the surpassing greatness of His power toward us who believe.
 These are in accordance with the working of the strength of His might which He brought about in Christ, when He raised Him from the dead and seated Him at His right hand in the heavenly places, far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.”

 It is true that the Bible doesn’t actually say we will “go to heaven”.
 Paul did say that dying was better than living, because it meant he would “depart and be with Christ”.
 He says elsewhere that Christ is in the “heavenly” places with the Father seated at his right hand, although the purpose of him saying this seems to me to be to indicate his position of highest authority, not necessarily to indicate his location.
-Still, he did look up to heaven to pray to the Father (The Fourth Gospel 17:1), and he did ascend upwards, away from the earth, in his resurrected body.
+Still, he did look up to heaven to pray to the Father (John 17:1), and he did ascend upwards, away from the earth, in his resurrected body.

 I believe that much of what we see portrayed as heaven traditionally and historically (as well as hell), much of what we have imagined, does start with the way the Bible uses certain words, like “heavenly”.
 If by “go to heaven” we mean that we will be where God is, then there is a sense in which we might say go to heaven when we die, and there is a sense in which we might say that going to heaven will be our eternal reward.
 Our hope is eternal life together with God, with this present darkness behind us.
 That hope also involves our bodily resurrection, the destruction of evil and death, and the new creation set free from corruption.